 Aligning itself with the evolving needs of the current arts world, Worcester State University offers its visual and performing arts students a Major in Interdisciplinary Visual and Performing Arts, one of the few interdisciplinary arts majors in the country.
 With this major, students go beyond the regular art, music, and theatre coursework to understand the larger world of visual and performing arts.
-WSU's VPA major allows students to gain an interdisciplinary view of the arts while also gaining an in-depth knowledge of their preferred art form.
-This interdisciplinary approach teaches students how to use one art form to inform the other.
+WSU's VPA major allows students to gain an interdisciplinary view of the arts and an understanding of how to use one art form to inform the other, while also gaining an in-depth knowledge of the art forms that most excite them.

-Students who select a VPA Major also select a concentration in Art, Music or Theatre.
+The major is designed to provide students with a strong foundation in art, music, and theatre, and both a theoretical and practical understanding about how they interact in an interdisciplinary environment.
 Core courses promote critical thinking, and prepare students intellectually and creatively to complete their capstone/senior thesis projects and launch careers in the arts.
 Students apply their coursework to the production, performance, and critical study of creative work through a multitude of exhibit and performance opportunities.